Hibbing Area Attractions

 Hull-Rust Mahoning Mineview

-Over 4 miles long and 1.5 miles wide.
-This Open Pit Iron Mine is often considered the Grand Canyon of the North!
-Nesled amongst the abandoned foundations of “The Town that Moved”, this scenic overlook is both vast and beautiful and will give you a true sence of the history of the industry and region.
-Over 519 million tons of waste material and 690 million tons of iron ore have been removed from the mine area since ore shipments began in 1895.
-The mine was listed as a National Historic Landmark, and added to the National Register of Historic Places on November 13, 1966.
-The mine is still operated today by the Hibbing Taconite Company, where 'taconite' pellets are produced.
+Over 4 miles long and 1.5 miles wide, this Open Pit Iron Mine is often considered the Grand Canyon of the North!
+Nestled amongst the abandoned foundations of “The Town that Moved”, this scenic overlook is both vast and beautiful and will give you a true sense of the history of the industry and region.
+The mine was listed as a National Historic Landmark and added to the National Register of Historic Places on November 13, 1966.
+The mine is still operated today by Hibbing Taconite Company, where taconite pellets are produced.

 Greyhound Bus Museum